 How do the classes work?

-The information below outlines the structure of a typical CNF class.
+The information below outlines the structure of a typical online class.
 Please note that some classes (such as CNF Boot Camp) follow a different format.
-Details are included in the class descriptions; descriptions of our current classes can be found here.
+More details are available in individual class descriptions.

-Each week participants will:
+Each week provides:

-Still have questions?
+Questions?
 Please read our FAQs, or contact Sharla Yates, Creative Nonfiction’s Director of Education, at yates[at]creativenonfiction.org.